daniel-molina/visualequation/doc/UI.md

 For example, to introduce the first four Greek letters and then the first four Latin letters you can type `M-C-g a b g d M-C-g a b c d`.

-### Insert math symbol or operator (M-m)
+### Insert math element (M-m)
-It is intended to remap letters to symbols and operators.
+It is intended to remap letters to mathematical symbols and operators.
 The map has not been yet defined though.
-One idea is that Latin (and/or even Greek) letters may be accessible via some CONTROL/META/SHIFT combinations.
+One idea is that Latin (and/or Greek) be accessible through CONTROL/META/SHIFT combinations.

 ### Math-lock (M-C-m)
-This operation allow to introduce math symbols and operators using only one keystroke instead of two.
+This operation allow to *Insert math element* using only one keystroke instead of two.
 To unlock it, use the keybinding again, or M-C-u.

 ### tab_insert
 See shortcuts SPACE and SHIFT-SPACE in basic operations.